mweibel/xmpp-server-benchmarks/README.md

 ## Testing the setup

-There's no way yet to run the benchmarks as thought on ec2 or wherever you'd like to.
-The only way to see whether it works or not is using [Vagrant](http://www.vagrantup.com) and testing the automated provisioner.
+To see whether the playbook works is using [Vagrant](http://www.vagrantup.com) and testing the automated provisioner.

 To test using Vagrant, you need a working Virtualbox and Vagrant setup.